tsatn/cse15l-lab-reports/tsatn/week-7-lab-report.md

   2. using ssh: logging into the remote using ssh and editing the file took me 8 minutes.

 b.
 Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?

+> I prefer method 2 which is logging into the remote using ssh and editing the file.
+I think this method is better since you would be able to save more time from not having to always updating the remote and re-typing the passcodes.

 c.
 What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)

+> I believe that the complexity or the amount of the changes that I have to make in the file is crucial to which method I am going to use.
+If I only have to make some minor changes, I would choose to ssh log in into remote and edit from there directly.
+If I have to make lots of edits, I would choose to finish making all of the changes on my local computer and scp the changes to the remote.